lbianchi-zerynth/docs-v3/docs/reference/apps/Main.md

 According to the specific package purchased, one or more Applications are enabled in the _Zerynth Industrial IoT & AI Platform_ in order to allow end users to monitor real-time  operating states and health of industrial assets, maximise the efficiency and the performance of manufacturing processes, analyse and optmize energy consumption and related costs, minimise downtime, and manage the maintenance status.

-The available Applications are the following:
+The following Applications are available:

 * **Machine Monitoring**
 * **Machine Maintenance**